-In Georgia, the defendant's first appearance before a judge is called an "initial appearance."
-"Arraignment" refers to the hearing at which the prosecution announces the charges it has filed; at that point, the defendant responds by pleading either guilty or not guilty.
+In Georgia, the defendant's first appearance before a judge is often called an "initial appearance."
+"Arraignment" refers to the hearing at which the prosecution announces the charges it has filed; at that point, the defendant typically responds by pleading either guilty or not guilty.

 At the initial appearance, the judicial officer typically begins by:

 In Georgia, defendants accused of felonies have a right to indictment by grand jury.
 The judge or magistrate will inform the defendant of this right at the initial appearance and of the time the next grand jury will convene.
 (Ga.
 Unif.
 Super.
 Ct.
 R. 26.1.)

 If, at the initial appearance, the defendant exercises the right to counsel, the judicial officer doesn't need to provide a lawyer immediately.
 But if the defendant exercises that right and no attorney is present, the officer can't initiate any "critical stage" of the proceedings, such as taking a plea.
 (O'Kelley v.
 State, 278 Ga.
 564 (2004), disapproved of on other grounds in Stinski v.
 State, 286 Ga.
 839 (2010).)